beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 # Conclusion

-We have gone through and discussed all the steps required to get from bare hardware to a fully operating OpenStack infrastructure.
+We have gone through and discussed all the steps required to get from bare hardware to a fully operational OpenStack infrastructure.
 We have started from notes on installing CentOS on the nodes, continued through setting up a network gateway, distributed replicated storage using GlusterFS, KVM hypervisor, and all the main OpenStack services.
 We have concluded with steps to test the OpenStack installation, suggestions on ways of finding problem sources and resolving them, and a discussion of